epochblue/philip/README.md

 If your regular expression is successfully matched, Philip will execute the callback function you provide, allowing you to respond to the message.
 The `<callback function>` is an anonymous function that accepts one parameter: `$event`.

+Setting the `<priority>` is optional.
+In case a event matches multiple callback functions, the one with the highest priority is executed first.
+If priority is not set, the default value (0) will be used.
+If multiple callbacks have the same priority, they are executed in the order they where added.

 `$event` is an instance of `Philip\IRC\Event` (which is a simple wrapper over an IRC "event").
 The main functions in the public API for a Philip Event re: